This ASIC miner is the fastest and most power efficient solution for mining Dash.

 Once you break even, you’ll have a great source of passive income.
 Using an ASIC card is the best way to go, as they are the most powerful and efficient miners on the market.

-The Antminer D3 is a brand new ASIC miner and it’s by far the best miner on this list.
+The Antminer D3 is by far the best miner on the market.

-The initial investment for this ASIC miner is the highest of the three.
-However, this miner will pay itself back quite quickly.
-The return on investment you’ll see from this miner is absolutely incredible.
+The initial investment for this ASIC miner is quite high.
+However, this miner will pay itself back quickly; the return on investment you’ll see from this miner is superb.

 While the power consumption might seem a bit high, the hashing power of this miner makes up for it.

 You’ll spend $3.46 per day on electricity and see a return of $1,281.74 per year.
 This is a 101% return on investment each day.

 Though ASIC miners are powerful and efficient, not everybody wants to spend the money for them, as they can be quite expensive.
 Furthermore, other graphics cards can still mine Dash and other cryptocurrencies quite efficiently.

 You can find other X11 mining cards below:

 An ASIC, or Application Specific Integrated Circuit, is a specialized piece of hardware specifically designed for mining cryptocurrencies.

 They are often more power efficient than their regular mining GPU alternatives, and have higher hash rates as well.
 Unfortunately, they tend to be more expensive; however, they have a higher ROI.
 In the end, they are often worth the money.